michaelmonson/zombie/README.md

 1. To end the repetition involved with starting a new Node website project
 2. To never install anything outside of the project directory (For easier production deployment)
-3. Quickly show best partices in regards to project organization, and code formating
+3. Quickly show best practices in regards to project organization, and code formatting

-###Project oranaization
+###Project Organization

 The project is organized into a traditional mvc pattern.

 - Models are in the `./models` directory.
 By adding a reference in model.js to a new model, that model is initialized at boot.
 Another advantage of this is that by including a single model instance, all models are available via something like `model.User`
 - Views are in the `./views` directory and should be organized into directories and files that match their route files.
 - Controllers are are located in `./controllers`.
-By creating a new `controller.js` file, and exporting a paramerterless `init()` method, all routes are automatically initialized with no modifications to routes.js.
+By creating a new `controller.js` file, and exporting a parameterless `init()` method, all routes are automatically initialized with no modifications to routes.js.

-Other important files that have convential meaning
+Other important files that have conventional meaning

 - `server.js` is the default name for starting the application.
 This comes from Joyent's cloud server default configuration.
 - `packages.js` holds all the dependencies for the project.
 Any packages references in code should be initialized through here, and not installed globally